Code-Institute-Submissions/msp-2-marvel-lookup/README.md

 - Clear opening message with some explanation and current limitations
 - Fully functional auto-complete providing small character icons when available
 - (Temporary) overlay indicating processing of data
-- Galleries for images retrieved if related in groups (comics, series, events, characters for series or events)
+- Galleries for images retrieved if related in groups (comics and series)
 - Links to the matching pages for results at marvel.com

 ### Features Left to Implement
-- Modifying code to get comics for the past year based on submit date (essentially: today minus one year)
-  - Alternatively, re-design the form and ask the user for a year (t.b.d.)
+- Optionally allow selection of a specific time frame to get information for
 - Extended information when clicking on (e.g.) events, using further API calls with:
-  - character information (beyond an image gallery)
+  - character information
   - Comics information (release date, price, link to buy/read)
-  - Added information for events beyond a link-back to the Marvel site

 ## Tech Used